M-Ameen/M-Ameen/README.md

 ## I'm a Student, Developer, and Teacher!

-- 🔭 I’m currently working on a [Android App Development Course]
+- 🔭 I’m currently working as an Android Developer
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developers
-- 🥅 2023 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and play COD

 ### Connect with me: